NASA-IMPACT/veda-auth/README.md

 The codebase intends to be expandable to meet VEDA's needs as the project grows.
 Currently, the stack exposes two methods to facilitate customization.

+### Adding a Resource Server

+A resource server is a service that is to be protected by auth.

 ### `stack.add_programmatic_client(client_identifier)`

 ### `stack.add_service_client(client_identifier)`